Skip to main content

 }

-Standardized components provide corresponding class names when rendering on different platforms, allowing you to write styles for specified platforms.
+Standardized components provide corresponding class names when rendering on different devices, allowing you to write styles for specified devices.

-For example, the button component provides unique class names for three platforms.
+For example, the button component provides unique class names across the three platforms.

-For example, if you wish to make buttons occupy the full screen width by default on mobile, you can write the following styles separately for buttons on the H5 and mini-program platforms.
+For example, if you want buttons on mobile devices to occupy the full screen width by default, you can write the following styles specifically for H5 and Mini Program buttons:

-In this example, we override the styles for all buttons on mobile and mini-program platforms, while the PC platform remains unaffected.
+In this example, we have overridden the styles of all buttons on mobile and Mini Program sides, while the PC side remains unaffected.

 #wd-page-root .wd-mp-btn,